KShebek/cbe504/main.typ

 If the activity of each reactant and product is the same as that at equilibrium, the right-hand side becomes 0, and the net rate becomes 0 as well.

 = Energy and Reactivity Trends <reaction-energy-diagrams>

+#self[Add Bronsted law stuf from pg 375 of Dill and Bromberg.
+Then Hammett and Taft., isoelectronic]

 == Reaction Energy Diagrams